VibroSim/VibroSim_Simulator/docs/README.rst

 ProcessTrak is a commandline tool from the Limatix package that is used to keep track of what has been performed in a multistep process.
 It is executed by typing ``processtrak`` at the command line.
-ProcessTrak is configured by an XML listing of input files steps in a ``.prx`` file.
+ProcessTrak is configured by an XML listing of input file steps in a ``.prx`` file.
 Usually ProcessTrak is run referencing that ``.prx`` file followed by additional instructions for what is desired.
 For example